unclev/prosody-docker-extended/README.md

 The __prosody-docker-extended__ image comes with [Mercurial SCM](https://www.mercurial-scm.org/) installed in it.
 The container clones https://hg.prosody.im/prosody-modules/ into `/usr/lib/prosody/modules-community` when it starts in the name of the *prosody* user.
-Normally you should map `/usr/lib/prosody/modules-community` to a some persistent location (on your docker host or a data container).
+Normally you should map `/usr/lib/prosody/modules-community` to a persistent location (on your docker host or a data container).

 Even though the repository support within the image is very limited by (some modules may add files into their folders within the repo, which may prevent the repo from being updated).
 However, you can control [community modules](https://hg.prosody.im/prosody-modules/) from the container shell.
 ```